 Inside, the saloon comfortably seats 10 around a large table, with an adjoined galley.
 Outside on the main deck, guests can dine al fresco, with the dining space also doubling up as a casual area for lounging with unrestricted views.
 On the upper deck, guests will find a spacious relaxation zone fitted with sun loungers and beanbags, while the foredeck houses a dive station.

-Carpe Diem is equipped with air-conditioning, two tenders, 2 stand up paddleboards, 2 kayaks and a wakeboard, as well as diving and snorkelling equipment for guests’ use.
+Carpe Diem is equipped with air-conditioning, two tenders, 2 stand up paddleboards, 2 kayaks, as well as diving and snorkelling equipment for guests’ use.

 - Meals & snacks

 - Diving for certified divers & dive manager

 - Crew including boat manager, chef and dive guide

 Carpe Diem was built in 2014 and spans 24m.
 4 cabins accommodate up to 10 guests.
 She cruises at a maximum speed of 8 knots.